BlakeWills/Anabelle/README.md

 This server (container) allows you to provision resources using Terraform and configure them using Ansible.
 As an added bonus, we've integrated Azure Dynamic inventory.

+The primary motivation for this project was to be able seamlessly integrate Terraform and Ansible within a CI/CD pipeline, using dynamic inventory.

 ## Usage

-Usage is fairly straight forward.
+Usage is pretty straight forward:

+ 1. Build the image
- 1. Spin up an instance of the container that Azure DevOps can see.
+ 2. Spin up an instance of the container that can connect to Azure DevOps.
- 2. Create your Terraform / Ansible tasks as bash commands within a release pipeline.
+ 3. Create your Terraform / Ansible tasks as bash commands within a release pipeline.
- 3. Ensure your release runs on your agent. ("Run on Agent")
+ 4. Ensure your pipeline runs on the correct agent. ("Run on Agent")

- // TODO: Make this better.

 ## Building